The 1964 Society

 SYA's 1964 Society recognizes donor leadership in support of SYA's mission.
 SYA is very grateful for the generous commitment of these donors.

 All SYA Fund gifts and corporate matching gifts made to SYA by donors within one fiscal year (July 1-June 30) count toward membership in The 1964 Society.
-Learn more about how you can joining through automatic monthly giving.

 Unless anonymity is requested, names of leadership donors may be listed by level in any donor recognition reports.

 |Young Alumni Leaders (1-15 years out)||$500+|

 The Philanthropy Council advances SYA's mission by encouraging the involvement and financial support of the school's alumni, parents and friends.
 Working with the Advancement staff, the President and members of the Board of Trustees, the Council seeks to enhance fundraising and increase engagement among SYA's various constituencies.
 Members serve as ambassadors for SYA by promoting the school's vision and sharing ideas with constituences and prospective students.